Categories

 • Spoken languages: Portuguese, though English is also widely spoken.

-• Best Time To Visit: June to October.
-The summer is typically hot and humid, while the winter (June-August) is more pleasant (though stil chilly in the evenings).
+• Best time to visit: June to October.
+The summer is typically hot and humid, while the winter (June-August) is more pleasant (though still chilly in the evenings).
 Avoid visiting during the rainy season, which typically lasts from December to January.

 WHERE TO STAY